lineality/Online_Voting_Using_One_Time_Pads/README.md

 ...

+project coordination standards
+- for developers working on project

+...

 ## Shannan/Turing information theory/communication theory and decision coordination problem spaces
 - have we learned anything else about signals and information since Shannan?